Study warns of ‘internet apocalypse’ and global outages from solar storms

-A new paper has warned that humanity needs to prepare its internet infrastructure for future solar storms or risk a global crippling communication outage.
-If the researcher is correct, an unexpected solar event has the capacity to knock out the world’s internet with untold costs and ramifications, resulting in an internet apocalypse.
+A new paper has warned that humanity needs to prepare its internet infrastructure for future solar storms or risk a crippling global communication outage.
+If the researcher is correct, an unexpected solar event has the capacity to knock out the world’s internet with untold costs and ramifications, resulting in what she has dubbed an internet apocalypse.

 The researcher focused on coronal mass ejections (CMEs), more commonly known as solar storms.
 She calculated likely outcomes of a direct hit from a solar storm by looking at the distribution of internet infrastructure, population data and infrastructure resilience.
 This allowed Abdu Jyothi to estimate which areas would likely be worst hit and how connectivity issues would play out between continents.